 I’ve seen photographs taken with great cameras.
 They have fabulous colors, perfect exposure and maybe even amazing lighting.
 But they look ordinary.
 Why?
-They lack two big things: composition and perspective.
-These are two of the easiest photo tips you can implement using only your creativity and your eyes.
-No fancy cameras or technical know-how is required.
+They lack two big elements: composition and perspective.

-I took this photo of my kids playing in the backyard over the weekend with my first generation iPhone (aka not the best camera known to man).
+I took this photo of my kids playing in the backyard with my first generation iPhone (aka not the best camera known to man).
 My older son was balancing himself on the slide and I carefully lined up my shot to try to get him in the upper left-hand “sweet spot”.

 (The rest of the photo was to be empty space, but my younger son ran into the frame as I was taking the picture.
 It was a happy accident because it gave the shot a counterpoint and balanced it out a bit.)